Bachelor of Science in Software Engineering

 Basic Science Electives

-Core courses in Basic Science include CHEM 1982 and CHEM 1987.
-A minimum of 8ch of other Basic Science courses must be chosen from Physics, Chemistry, and the life or earth sciences.
-Students with credit in APSC 1013 and APSC 1023 may drop the basic science minimum to 6 ch.
+Core courses in Basic Science include PHYS 1081, CHEM 1982 and CHEM 1987.
+A minimum of 6ch of other Basic Science courses must be chosen from Physics, Chemistry, and the life or earth sciences.
+NOTE: Students with credit in APSC 1013 and APSC 2023 (or APSC 1023) will be given credit for PHYS 1081.
+Students with credit in APSC 1013 and both APSC2023 and APSC2028 will be given credit for PHYS 1081 and 3ch of basic science electives.

 Each student is required to take 4 technical electives courses (minimum of 14 ch) chosen from the following list.
 Other senior level courses may be taken subject to approval by the Software Engineering Coordinator.